A Modern History of Tasmanian Aboriginal Peoples

 The Queen was the last representative of the Palawa and/or Bruny Tribe located south of Hobart, Tasmania.

 At the same time, 20th and 21st century anthropologists feel that they have traced anywhere from 10,000 to 150,000 or more people of partial-Tasmanian heritage.
 This is also an important part of the work at Monash University in Australia, as well as in other research universities.

 It is also important to the Human Genomic Project sponsored by IBM, National Geographic, and The Smithsonian Institution.
-The last organized group of Aboriginal descendents is the Lia Pootah People (see links below).
+The last organized group of Aboriginal descendants is the Lia Pootah People.

 This is interesting in that the Native Tasmanians were a matrilineal society, in which heritage was traced through the females of a family.
 When a woman became married in their society, the couple went to live in the general location of the bride's family.
 In addition, women were permitted more than one husband in what is known as polyandry, and Queen Truganinni may have had five husbands, according to differing oral traditions.